-There are a number of immigration categories that you may be eligible to apply under including Federal Skilled Worker Class, Provincial Nominee Class, Canada Experience Class or Family Class:
+There are a number of immigration categories that you may be eligible to apply under including Federal Skilled Worker Class, Canada Experience Class or Family Class:

 In addition to meeting selection criteria, all applicants must also meet medical and background admissibility requirements.

 To maintain permanent residency, you must reside in Canada for at least 2 years in a 5-year period.

 Further information about these categories and applying for permanent residence is available on the Citizenship and Immigration Canada website.